rbowen/whosthat/README.md

 ## Installing

 Installing is a little manual for now.
-Maybe I'll fix that some day.
+I'll fix that some day.

-You'll need Perl, and a handful of modules
+1. You'll need Perl, and a handful of modules

     cpan install Test::More
     cpan install YAML::Tiny

-Edit lib/WhosThat.pm and set the $DATA variable to where you'd like to store your data.
+2. Edit lib/WhosThat.pm and set the $DATA variable to where you'd like to store your data.
 In that directory:

     mkdir who
     mkdir project
     mkdir team

 Sample data can be found in the sampledata/ directory.
+I store my data files in Dropbox, so that it get sync'ed between my various systems.

-Then run `install.sh`.
+3. Then run `install.sh`.
 This will install the scripts in your `~/perl5/bin` directory if you run it as you, and in the system `perl5/bin` directory if you run it as root.
 That's probably in your path, but if it's not, you may need to fix that.

+e.g., by adding the following to your .bashrc

+    export PATH="$PATH:$HOME/perl5/bin"

 If there are any messages that indicate that a test failed, you probably didn't create the data directories.

-You will need to manually create team and project YAML files for now.

 ## Upgrading